adpadillar/nearbyy/apps/docs/src/content/docs/typescript-sdk/nearbyy-client.md

 ### deleteFiles

-Deeletes one or multiple files from the Nearbyy platform.
+Deletes one or multiple files from the Nearbyy platform.

 ```typescript title="deleteFiles.ts"
 async deleteFiles(body: FileEndpointDeleteBody): Promise<FileEndpointDeleteResponse>